Lombra/Critline/README.md

 This module requires the spell list module.

-This module can be disabled by deleting reset.lua in your Critline folder.
+This module can be disabled by deleting `Reset.lua` in your Critline folder.

 ### Broker

 This module provides a DataBroker feed for each tree, that shows the records, much like the display module.
 You can shift click it to insert your top records into the chat, or click it normally to open the config.

-This module can be disabled by deleting Broker.lua in your Critline folder.
+This module can be disabled by deleting `Broker.lua` in your Critline folder.

 ### Advanced

 This module lets you manipulate how data is stored and presented, and is not for the faint of heart!
 With it, you can make spells be regarded as a different spell, sharing its records.
 You can also have spells appear with a different name or icon, or specify which spell should be presented in a given tooltip.
 Spell IDs are accepted as the soure spell.
 Be sure to enable debugging with '/cl debug' to reveal spell IDs in tooltips and debug messages.

-This module can be disabled by deleting advanced.lua in your Critline folder.
+This module can be disabled by deleting `Advanced.lua` in your Critline folder.

 ### Aura tracker

 This module mainly exists for debugging purposes and does not actually affect the addon in any way.
 It registers auras that you and neutral and hostile NPCs have gained, and displays them in a sortable and filterable list.
 Spell ID and NPC ID of the caster is included.

-This module can be disabled by deleting AuraTracker.lua in your Critline folder.
+This module can be disabled by disabling the Critline: AuraMonitor addon.

 ### Profiles